test-kitchen/kitchen-hyperv/README.md

   * Path on the host to the ISO to mount before starting the VMs.
 * vm_generation
   * The generation for the hyper-v VM.
 Defaults to 1.
+* disable_secureboot
+  * Boolean.
+If true, will disable secure boot for the VM.
+Only applies if `vm_generation=2`.
+Defaults to false.
 * enable_guest_services
   * Enable the Hyper-V Integration Guest services for the VM before starting it.
 Hyper-V defauls is false (true|false)
 * disk_type